cognato-ai/mach/README.md

 ## 🔐 Repository Trust Boundary

 Mach treats the repository as the trust boundary for remote operations.
+Before cloning a remote session, your local checkout must be associated with the same repository as the remote session.

-Before cloning a remote session, pull and validate the repository metadata:
+### Track A Repository

 ```bash
 mach pull --repository <repository_name>